 The end result, in theory, is straighter teeth that have cost you a lot less than if you visited the dentist for braces.

-We have a separate article which explains more about how SDC works and how it compares to other brands in the UK offering a similar product.
+We have a separate article which explains more about Smile Direct Club in the UK and how it compares to other brands offering a similar product.

 Smile Direct Club UK reviews